ElektraInitiative/libelektra/doc/help/MOUNT.md

 To mount the /etc/file system file with two plugins with a respective configuration option each:
 	`kdb mount /etc/file system/file plugin1 plugin1config=config1 plugin2 plugin2config=config2`

+To mount the /etc/file system file with two plugins and setting both to be verbose:
+	`kdb mount -c verbose=1 /etc/file system/file plugin1 plugin2`

 To recode and rename a configuration file using Elektra:
 	`kdb mount s.ini recode.txt ni rename cut=path iconv recode=utf8..latin1`